Benedict Nicolson: Biography

 Nicolson was born on 6 August 1914.
 He was the elder son of authors Harold Nicolson and Vita Sackville-West and the brother of writer and politician Nigel.
 His godmothers were Violet Trefusis, Olive Custance and Rosamund Grosvenor.

 The boys grew up at Sissinghurst Castle, in the rural depths of Kent, surrounded by the renowned gardens that are now run by the National Trust.
 Nicolson was educated at Eton College and Balliol College, Oxford, studying modern history.
 In 1939, he was appointed Deputy Surveyor of the King's Pictures under Kenneth Clark, but soon after, war was declared and he joined the Intelligence Corps, rising to the rank of captain.
 In 1945 he resumed his Royal post as Deputy Surveyor, then under Anthony Blunt.

 After being appointed a MVO, Nicolson resigned from the Royal Household in 1947 and became editor of The Burlington Magazine (1947–1978).
 Nicolson spent much of his life collecting photographs of early seventeenth-century works in the Caravaggio manner which he wrote about in The Burlington Magazine and which eventually filled three large volumes.

 Personal life

-He was married on 8 August 1955 to Luisa Vertova, the elder daughter of Professor Giacomo Vertova of Florence, and they had a daughter, Vanessa Pepita Giovanna (b.
-1956), before divorcing in 1962.
+He was bisexual and had relationships with men and women.
+He was married on 8 August 1955 to Luisa Vertova, the elder daughter of Professor Giacomo Vertova of Florence, with whom he had a daughter, Vanessa Pepita Giovanna (b.
+1956).
+He divorced in 1962.

 Nicolson died on 22 May 1978 and was buried in Trinity Church Cemetery in Sissinghurst, Kent, adjacent to his father.